-Continuity of RTP Status
+8 Continuity of RTP Status

-Continued RTP status is subject to a review of the RTP’s annual report on their activities, trainer competence, training capability, systems and processes with a review every three years by the IECEx ExPCC appointed Review Panel.
+Continued RTP status is subject to on-time payment of IECEx RTP Annual Fees, submission of the Annual Report in the specified format by end of March each year.
+This Annual Report is intended to be used for a review of the RTP’s annual report on their activities, trainer competence, training capability, systems and processes with a review every three years by the IECEx ExPCC appointed Review Panel.

 It is expected that an RTP will have provided a minimum of four relevant training services per year over the three-year period as a demonstration of ongoing capability.